 In the 80s, Nelvana picked up the rights to the series and spun off six half-hour direct to video specials with it.
-Starring Alyson Court opposite Brent Titcomb, each special featured a typical slice-of-life storyline peppered with two songs, and was animated with No Fourth Wall, allowing Emily and Clifford to "converse" directly with the viewers, but strangely Emily and Clifford could never converse among themselves in English, as to leverage on Scholastic's then-recent study that children learned better through participation rather than through repetition.
-After that, the franchise reverted to books (unless you count in the discontinuity that is the live-action mixed footage direct to video special by Warner Home Video that was released in 1986).
+Starring Alyson Court opposite Brent Titcomb, each special featured a typical slice-of-life storyline peppered with two songs, and was animated with No Fourth Wall, allowing Emily and Clifford (as a Talking Animal) to "converse" directly with the viewers, but strangely Emily and Clifford could never converse among themselves in English, as to leverage on Scholastic's then-recent study that children learned better through participation rather than through repetition.
+After that, the franchise reverted to books (unless you count in the discontinuity that is "Clifford's Sing Along Adventure", the live-action mixed footage direct to video special by Warner Home Video that was released in 1986).

 Clifford the Big Red Dog contains examples of:

 - 100% Adoration Rating: Pretty much everyone on Birdwell Island loves Clifford.
 Even the Bleakmans have moments where they admit they care about Clifford and like him.
 Theres even an episode called Everyone Loves Clifford!
 The 80s theme song even lampshades this.Here comes Clifford, everyone loves Clifford...

 - 65-Episode Cartoon: The 2000 series.
 40 episodes in season one, 25 episodes in season two, for a total of 130 segments.
 The show wouldve averted this trope with a third and final season, but John Ritters unfortunate heart attack forced Scholastic to can the final season.